codesharedot/xceltoken-plus-price-gnome-ticket/README.md

-# oasis-city price gnome ticket
+# karatgold-coin price gnome ticket

-Gnome 3 desktop ticker for oasis-city price with Python and argos.
-Rename to oasis-city.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for karatgold-coin price with Python and argos.
+Rename to karatgold-coin.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org